KaranR6/samsung-riscv/README.md

 ---------------------------------------------------------

-## Task 2: RISC-V Toolchain Installation
+## Task 2: RISC-V Object dump for both -O1 and -Ofast

 - Compilation and Optimization: A C program is compiled using the RISC-V GCC compiler with the -O1 and -Ofast optimization flag to observe its performance and efficiency.